 |Item Type:||Conference or Workshop Item (Keynote)|

 |Additional Information:||Organised by the Royal National Institute for the Blind.|

-|Research Areas:||School of Science and Technology > Computer and Communications Engineering|
+|Research Areas:||A. > School of Science and Technology > Computer Science

-|Deposited On:||10 Mar 2010 15:39|
+|Date Deposited:||10 Mar 2010 15:39|